wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 #### expanded

-4.&emsp;The healer who relies on his [the healer’s] own readiness is endangering his [the healer’s] understanding.
+4. The healer who relies on his [the healer’s] own readiness is endangering his [the healer’s] understanding.
 ²You are perfectly safe as long as you are completely unconcerned about your readiness, but maintain a consistent trust in mine [readiness].
 3If your miracle working inclinations are not functioning properly, it [not functioning properly] is always because fear has intruded on your right-mindedness and has turned it [your right-mindedness] upside down.
 ⁴All forms of not-right-mindedness are the result of refusal to accept the Atonement for yourself.